 - Diagnostic tests may include laboratory studies of vaginal discharge, Pap smear and pelvic examination. - Drug therapy will be directed to the specific organism.
-Treatment for your sexual partner may be recommended also.
-It is best not to do self-treatment for the disorder until the specific cause is determined. - Don't douche unless prescribed for you. - If urinating causes burning, urinate through a tubular device, such as a toilet-paper roll or plastic cup with the bottom cut out or pour a cup of warm water over the genital area while you urinate.
+Your sexual partner may need treatment also.
+It is best not to do self-treatment for the disorder until the specific cause is determined. - Don't douche unless prescribed for you. - If urinating causes burning, urinate through a tubular device, such as a toilet-paper roll or plastic cup with the end cut out or pour a cup of warm water over the geni-tal area while you urinate.